fxm90/dev-notes/README.md

 ## #07 - Animate image change on `UIImageView`
-✍️ Easily (ex)change an image with using a transition (note that the `.transitionCrossDissolve` is the key to this working).
+✍️ Easily (ex)change an image with using a transition (note that the `.transitionCrossDissolve` is the key to get this working).

 ```swift
 extension UIImageView {